Temporary Stay Permit ("Aufenthaltsgestattung")

 Travel

 You are not allowed to travel within Germany in the first three months after applying for asylum and as long as you live in an initial reception centre, i.e. you are not permitted to leave your city during the mentioned period.
 This regulation is called "Residenzpflicht".
-If you need to leave your city for an important appointment, you must obtain specific permission from the Immigration Office ("Ausländerbehörde") to do so.
+You must seek approval if you need to leave your city for an important appointment.
+You can apply for the approval from the Immigration Office ("Ausländerbehörde").
 The only exception is when you have an appointment with authorities or at a court: in such cases, you only need to inform the Immigration Office and the BAMF about your appointment in writing.
 If you leave your city without permission and get caught, you will have to pay a fine.
 If repeated, you may face a fine or imprisonment, and the incident can affect your future residence status negatively.

 It is crucial to keep in mind that you must not travel abroad during your asylum procedure.
 You can learn more in our chapter “Travelling Abroad for Refugees”.